-What Lewis and Clark set out to do was find and chart out a water route from the Mississippi River all the way to the Pacific Ocean.
-It was commissioned by then president, Thomas Jefferson, and was technically a military mission.
+What Lewis and Clark set out to do was find and chart out a water route that could connect the Mississippi River to the Pacific Ocean.
+It was commissioned by then-president, Thomas Jefferson, and was technically a military mission.
 Sounds simple enough.

 The expedition left St. Louis in 1804 and returned in 1806, after having made contact with countless Native American tribes, documenting hundreds of plant and animal species, and mapping the way to the Pacific — although they found no water route that took them all the way there, as was their original intention.